What is baby rice and which is the best one to buy for your baby?

 • It has a smooth, runny consistency once combined with milk, which means your baby won't have trouble swallowing it

-How do you cook baby rice?
+How to make baby rice?

-How often should my baby have it?
+How often should my baby have baby rice?

 Is baby rice safe?